Hair Color Ideas and Inspiration

 Dirty Brunette: The Golden Brown Hair Trend Everyone Is Trying

-As 2018 comes to an end and the new year approaches, many of us are deciding whether or not to hop on the “new year, new me” bandwagon.
+As 2019 gets into full swing, many of us are deciding whether or not to hop on the “new year, new me” bandwagon.
 While the motto can be a great motivator as you work towards new goals in the upcoming year, many of us aren’t looking to try something new—just something better.
 If you’re looking to switch up your hair color for 2019

 but can’t imagine parting with your dark brown hair

-In fact, 2018 hasn’t even officially come to an end and colorists have already dubbed dirty brunette the hottest color of 2019.
-Once you see this golden
+In fact, 2019 has barely begun and colorists have already dubbed dirty brunette the hottest color of the year..
+Once you see this golden brown

 What is the dirty brunette hair trend?

 Much like dirty blonde hair, the point of dirty brunette hair is to have a natural-looking hue that appears warm and dimensional but is a breeze to care for and grow out.
-To create this shade, your colorist will simply paint golden highlights over your brunette locks for a result that is still distinctly brunette.
-It’s no longer “new year, new hair,” but “new year, better hair.”
+To create this shade, your colorist will simply paint golden blonde highlights over your brunette locks for a result that is still distinctly brunette.

 How do you care for dirty brunette hair?